luscus/package.root/README.md

 Enables to find the root package in the package hierarchy.
 It checks recursively for a `package.json` beginning in the first directory of its path.

+Automatically loads and executes plugins using the prefix `root.info.<scope>` as package names and located in the same `node_modules` folder.
+Those plugins enhance the returned Root Package Information Object with more information.

+About Bower for example: [root.info.bower](https://github.com/luscus/root.info.bower) (package provided to ensure backwards functionality with `package.root` 0.x.x)

-Bower information are completed with the `directory` property normaly stored in the `.bowerrc` file.
+Added information are stored in a property based on the plugin name without the prefix: for `root.info.bower` in `bower`

-Take a look to the [TODO](https://github.com/luscus/package.root/blob/master/TODO.md) if you want to help towards the next steps.

 ## Installation